Will Fuller: 2016 season

 In his first NFL game against the Chicago Bears on September 11, 2016, Fuller had five receptions (on 11 targets from quarterback Brock Osweiler) for 107 yards and a touchdown as the Texans won by a score of 23–14.
-In the next game against the Kansas City Chiefs, he had 104 receiving yards on four receptions, including a juggled catch for 53 yards.
-The Texans won by a score of 19–12.
-Two weeks later, Fuller returned a punt 67 yards for a touchdown against the Tennessee Titans.
+In the next game against the Kansas City Chiefs, he recorded four receptions for 104 yards, including a juggled catch for 53 yards, during the 19–12 victory.
+Two weeks later, Fuller returned a punt for a 67-yard touchdown in a 27–20 victory over the Tennessee Titans.
 In doing so, he became the first player in franchise history to record a punt return touchdown and a receiving touchdown in the same game (as he had a touchdown reception earlier in the game).
-The Texans won 27–20.

-On January 7, 2017, Fuller made his postseason debut against the Oakland Raiders in the Wild Card Round.
-He had four receptions for 37 yards in a 27–14 victory.
-His postseason would end the following week in the Divisional Round against the eventual Super Bowl LI Champion New England Patriots.
-In the 34–16 road loss, Fuller had three receptions for 16 yards.
+Fuller finished his rookie season with 47 receptions for 635 yards and two touchdowns to go along with 13 returns for 196 yards and a touchdown in 14 games and 13 starts.
+The Texans finished atop the AFC South with a 9–7 record and were the #4-seed in the playoffs.
+On January 7, 2017, Fuller made his postseason debut against the Oakland Raiders in the Wild Card Round, recording four receptions for 37 yards during the 27–14 victory.
+During the Divisional Round against the eventual Super Bowl LI champion New England Patriots, Fuller had three receptions for 16 yards in the 34–16 road loss.

-In his rookie season, Fuller had 47 receptions for 635 yards, 196 return yards, two receiving touchdowns, and a return touchdown in 14 games and 13 starts.

 2017 season

 On August 2, 2017, during training camp, Fuller suffered a broken collarbone and was expected to be out 2–3 months.
-On September 27, 2017, Fuller was upgraded to full participation in the Texans' practice.
+On September 27, he was upgraded to full participation in the Texans' practice.

-He made his season debut for the Texans in a 57–14 win against the Tennessee Titans in Week 4, catching four passes for 35 yards and two touchdowns along with a four-yard rush.
-In the next game against the Kansas City Chiefs, Fuller caught two passes for 57 yards and a touchdown and rushed for five yards in the 43–24 loss.
-The following week, he caught two passes for 62 yards and a touchdown as the Texans defeated the Cleveland Browns by a score of 33–17.
+Fuller made his season debut during a Week 4 57–14 victory over the Titans, catching four passes for 35 yards and two touchdowns to go along with a four-yard rush.
+In the next game against the Chiefs, he had two receptions for 57 yards and a touchdown and rushed for five yards in the 42–34 loss.
+The following week, Fuller recorded two receptions for 62 yards and a touchdown as the Texans defeated the Browns by a score of 33–17.
 After a Week 7 bye, the Texans went on the road to face the Seattle Seahawks.
-In that game, Fuller caught five passes for 125 yards and two touchdowns as the Texans lost 41–38.
+In that game, Fuller had five receptions for 125 yards and two touchdowns as the Texans narrowly lost by a score 41–38.

-Fuller finished the 2017 season with 28 receptions for 423 yards, 135 return yards, and seven receiving touchdowns in 10 games (all starts).
+Fuller finished his second professional season with 28 receptions for 423 yards and seven touchdowns to go along with nine returns for 135 yards in 10 games and starts.